mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/supported-kernels/index.md

 spark.stop
 ```

-### Using BeakerX Magic
+### Using BeakerX Kernel
+BeakerX Kernel supports Spark magic which allows configuring and starting Spark Session via UI.

-Open a `Scala Notebook` and put the following in a seperate code cells:
+To use BeakerX Spark Magic, open a `Scala Notebook` and put the following in a seperate code cells:

 ```scala
 %%spark --start